Skip to main content

 Why is fertility testing necessary?

-When you decide to seek help from a fertility specialist after trying to conceive with no success, your doctor's first priority is to get the most accurate picture of what you might need to achieve fertility treatment success.
+When you decide to seek help from a fertility specialist after trying to conceive on your own without success, your doctor's first priority will be getting the most accurate picture of what you might need to achieve fertility treatment success.

 "Day 21" of your menstrual cycle can be a useful day to evaluate several different processes, particularly for those having trouble conceiving on their own.
 This evaluation involves checking the levels of certain hormones (like progesterone and estradiol) via bloodwork and measuring the thickness of your endometrium (uterine lining).